* Eyes on payrolls after ADP data tops expectations

 * JPMorgan falls, CEO says will be treated for cancer

-NEW YORK, July 2 (Reuters) - U.S. stocks ended one of their flattest sessions in years on Wednesday as a positive read on private sector employment wasn't enough to interest buyers ahead of the highly anticipated June payrolls report.
+NEW YORK, July 2 U.S. stocks were little changed on Wednesday as a positive read on private sector employment wasn't enough to get investors to keep buying ahead of the release of the closely watched June payrolls report on Thursday.

-The Dow ended 0.2 percent below 17,000, moving within 15 points of that milestone at its session high, while the S&P 500 was less than 1.5 percent under its own landmark of 2,000.
+The Dow was 0.2 percent below the 17,000 level and approached within 15 points of the milestone, while the S&P 500 was less than 1.5 percent under its own landmark of 2,000.
 Both levels could serve as psychological barriers as the market trades at record highs.

 U.S. private employers hired 281,000 workers in June, far exceeding expectations for 200,000, data from payrolls processor ADP showed.
-The number bodes well for the government payroll data due before the market opens on Thursday.
-A gain of about 212,000 jobs is expected in that report, down from May's 217,000.
+The number bodes well for the government payroll data before the market opens on Thursday.
+About 212,000 jobs are expected in that report, down from May's 217,000.

 "The odds are pretty good that we'll break through 17,000 soon, but people are hesitant to put on big bets ahead of the payroll report, especially with market liquidity so thin," said Jim McDonald, who oversees $915 billion as chief investment strategist at Chicago-based Northern Trust Global Investments.
 "It makes sense to see a little consolidation after yesterday's gains."

-The S&P utilities sector suffered its biggest one-day decline since May and was by far the worst performer among the ten industry sectors.
-The group fell 2 percent as traders bet the labor data indicated a stronger economy and the potential for higher interest rates.
+The S&P utilities sector suffered its biggest one-day decline since June 2013 and was by far the worst performer among the ten industry sectors.
+The group fell 2.2 percent as traders bet the data indicated a stronger economy and higher interest rates.
 Utilities, because of their typically steep dividend yields, are a market favorite in a low interest rate environment.

-Constellation Brands was one of the S&P 500's biggest percentage gainers, up 2.3 percent to $90.45 after reporting earnings beat expectations.
+Constellation Brands was the S&P 500's biggest percentage gainer, up 2.9 percent to $90.91 after reporting earnings and revenue that beat expectations.

-JPMorgan Chase fell 1 percent to $56.97 after Chief Executive Officer Jamie Dimon said he had been diagnosed with early stage throat cancer but would remain actively involved in the largest U.S. bank's business while in treatment.
+JPMorgan Chase fell 1.1 percent to $56.95 after Chief Executive Officer Jamie Dimon said he had been diagnosed with early stage throat cancer but would remain actively involved in the largest U.S. bank's business while in treatment.
+Shares were down 1.1 percent at $56.94.

-In deal news, TechCrunch reported Rackspace Hosting may take itself private, while Bloomberg reported Shutterfly was working with boutique investment bank Qatalyst Partners to find buyers.
-Rackspace shares rose 6.3 percent to $35.88 while Shutterfly jumped 15 percent to $50.
+In deal news, TechCrunch reported that Rackspace Hosting may take itself private, while Bloomberg reported that Shutterfly was working with boutique investment bank Qatalyst Partners to find buyers.
+Rackspace rose 6.2 percent to $35.83 while Shutterfly jumped 15 percent to $50.13.